The Most Googled Health Problem in Every State

 South Carolina: Endometriosis

 Hope may be on the horizon for those Googling endometriosis: The Food and Drug Administration just approved a new medication to help women manage the severe pain associated with endometriosis, a condition of the uterus that currently has no cure.
 Elagolix, set to arrive in pharmacies sometime in August, may offer relief to the one in 10 American women who suffer from this painful condition.
-15 women with endometriosis reveal what worked for them.

 South Dakota: Insomnia